joseywallace/joseywallace.github.io/_posts/2018-08-02-bayesian-linear-regression.md

 ### Create the data
 In this first step, the necessary libraries are imported and the data set is created.
 PyMC3 is the Bayesian analysis library and tehano is the back-end of PyMC3.
 Theano is necessary to import in order to create shared variables that can be used to switch out the test and train data.

 In this example, the data set has only two features and 1000 data points.
-However, these values can be changed through the 'num_features' and 'data_points' attributes.
-The variables 'beta_set' and 'alpha_set' are the slopes and intercept, respectively, that we will try to guess later.
+However, these values can be changed through the *num_features* and *data_points* attributes.
+The variables *beta_set* and *alpha_set* are the slopes and intercept, respectively, that we will try to guess later.

 The variables X and y are created using the slope and intercept values and normally distributed random noise is added to Y. Finally, X and y are split into training and testing set via Sklearn's train_test_split function.